gitbls/sdm/Docs/Disk-Encryption.md

     sudo systemctl unmask $svc
 done
 ```
+* The system will not boot if the USB keyfile disk is not inserted AND the system does not have a keyboard attached.

 Encryption configuration is based on https://rr-developer.github.io/LUKS-on-Raspberry-Pi.
 As of 2024-01-01 it predates Bookworm, but was very helpful in working out the initramfs configuration.